 The cause of this gender difference is unknown, although scientists have some theories.
-In humans, autism occurs in males four times as frequently as in females, and hormone levels may be the key.
+In humans, as in females, and hormone levels may be the key.

 “Fetal alcohol has clear effects on the offspring that is different between males and females,” explains Redei.
 “Not just social behavior, but also the stress response.
 Females have a much higher stress response, but it returns to baseline fast.
 Males have a smaller stress response, but it is prolonged.”

 Unfortunately, not much data exists yet on how gene expression varies between males and females.